Steveinai/git-essential-training-5988161/Test_CommitMsg.md

-File created to test the commit msgs
+File created to test the commit msgs, this is a better change!